 5.2.
-Investment and delivery of lifelong learning remain challenges learning.
-Higher education must be firmly embedded in the development of overarching national qualifications frameworks.
+Investment and delivery of lifelong learning remain challenges

 Increasing investment from both public and private resources remains a challenge particularly during an economic crisis.
 The initiatives of some EU countries in increasing and targeting resources towards higher education investment are welcome; further diversification should be pursued to lever-in additional funding.
+Investment should also be made more efficient through the reinforcement of quality assurance mechanisms supported by enhanced cooperation, as foreseen in the 'ET 2020' Strategic Framework.

 Structural and cultural inflexibilities continue to represent the most significant barriers to strengthening the role of higher education in continuing professional or personal development for those already in the workforce.
-Higher education institutions should receive incentives to develop more flexible curricula and attendance modes and to expand the validation of prior
+Higher education institutions should receive incentives to develop more flexible curricula and attendance modes and to expand the validation of prior learning.
+Higher education should be firmly embedded in the development of overarching national qualifications frameworks.

-Enhanced university autonomy and improved governance and accountability of institutions are crucial to enable them to open up to non-traditional learners and to diversify income.
-University-business partnerships11 can create appropriate conditions for a higher share of private sector funding from enterprises and - in line with the "New Skills for New Jobs" initiative - help universities in developing curricula and qualifications which are more relevant to the competences needed for the labour market and by students12.
+Enhanced university autonomy and improved governance and accountability of institutions are crucial to enable them to open up to all learners, in particular non-traditional learners, and to diversify income.
+University-business partnerships (13) can create appropriate conditions for a higher share of private sector funding from enterprises and - in line with the 'New Skills for New Jobs' initiative - help universities in developing curricula and qualifications which are more relevant to the competences needed for the labour market and by students (14).